 The steam boiler is an old convection heating technology dating back over 200 years and is commonly found in older homes.
 Because steam boilers operate at a higher temperature than hot water boilers they are inherently less efficient than their hot water cousins.
 They are also a lot more finicky to operate.
 A steam boiler is similar to a hot water boiler in that, like a hot water boiler, the steam boiler also relies upon a heat radiating convection device in each room.
+However, a steam boiler will usually use a large cast iron radiator instead of a steel or baseboard convection device.

 Steam boilers operate like a tea kettle.
 As water heats to a boil it builds pressure as it reaches the state of steam.
 Unlike hot water boilers which rely upon a pump to circulate the hot water, steam boilers use this pressure to move the steam through the piping system.